anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 - Secrets
 - Actions

-e.g. Descriptor file &/or Manifest creation (data elements, use/implementation, etc
+#### 7.5.1.2 Deployment Installer & Install Steps

+### 7.5.2 Future Installers

+At this point, the RI is based on Airship, but can be extended to employ any other OpenStack distribution.

 <a name="7.6"></a>
 ## 7.6 Deployment Installer & Install Steps

-Steps and precedures for installing and setting up the RI.
+Steps and procedures for installing and setting up the RI.
 Start pulling in content from: https://wiki.opnfv.org/display/AIR/Airship+Installer+Deployment+Guide

 <a name="7.7"></a>